delkind/mouse-brain-cell-counting/MANUAL.md

 #### Region

 Under "Region", you can select the brain region(s) to include in your data.
-If none is selected, data for all regions will be included.
+You can select region from the tree and use search box to locate a region within the tree.

 #### Selection Title